-Optional attributes Definition Username The Microsoft Windows authentication name when logging in to a database for detail monitoring.
-This attribute must not be null if the LevelTwoMonitorFreq attribute is set to a non-zero value.
-The user must have the necessary privileges to connect to the database and execute the appropriate query.
+Optional attributes Definition SQLDetailMonitor Timeout Number of seconds that can elapse before the detail monitor routine aborts.
+Default = 30 Type and dimension: integer-scalar Username The Microsoft Windows authentication name when logging in t a database for detail monitoring.
+This attribute must not be nu if the LevelTwoMonitorFreq attribute is set to a non-zero value The user must have the necessary privileges to connect to the database and execute the appropriate query.
 Note: This attribute can take localized values.
 Type and dimension: string-scalar Domain Domain for the user account.
 This attribute is used to create a trusted connection to the SQL Server instance if the LevelTwoMonitorFreq attribute is set to a non-zero value.
 Note: This attribute can take localized values.
 Type and dimension: string-scalar Password Password for logging in to a database for in-depth monitoring.
 This attribute must not be null if the LevelTwoMonitorFreq attribute is set to a non-zero value.
 Type and dimension: string-scalar SQLFile The location of the SQLFile executed during a monitor cycle.
 This attribute must not be null if the LevelTwoMonitorFreq attribute is set to a non-zero value and script-based detail monitoring is configured.
 Note: This attribute can take localized values.
 Type and dimension: string-scalar DBList List of databases for which the agent will perform detail monitoring.
 Note: This attribute can take localized values.
 Type and dimension: string-vector